 Sales mistakes?
 Most salespeople underperform – that is they fail to consistently hit reasonable sales targets.
-Most businesses underperform – that is they fail to consistently to hit the average market growth rates.
+Most businesses underperform – that is they fail to hit the average market growth rates consistently.

 Here are 10 absolutely fixable reasons:

 1) Failure to properly identify qualified prospects.
 Most salespeople spent most of the time speaking to people who will not do business with them.
 The reasons are many, no interest, no need, and no money or absolutely satisfied with the current provider.

 The fix!
 Identify the traits of your happiest, most satisfied customers and use this as a filter when developing a prospect list.
 Don’t chase a girl who does not want to get caught!